JinCTMac/JinCTMac/README.md

 <h3>SQL</h3>

-- 250+ hours of experience
+- 400+ hours of experience

 - Strong fundamentals with basic statements, joins and aggregation functions carried over from knowledge of R and pandas in Python

 - Familiar with data cleaning processes, subquerying, window functions, and performing advanced joins with subqueries to improve runtime performance

+- Created, maintained and updated regularly used tables through automation and efficient code

 - Familiar with relational database design and schema